 Also known as brogues, wingtips are identified by a decorative wing-shaped design on the shoe’s cap.
 They often have perforations and serrated edges that decorate the different pieces of the shoe.
 Styles include “shortwings” and “longwings,” differentiated by how far the wings extend along the side of the shoe.

 - High quality leather: You’ll find a lot of cheap shoes with plastic-looking leather.
-Avoid those and find something in calfskin, cordovan or another type of high quality leather.
+Avoid those and find something better, such as calfskin or shell cordovan.

 - Leather or Dainite Soles: In most cases, you’ll want to avoid rubber soles.
-Look for stitching around the edge of the sole, and avoid imitation leather soles with painted rubber.
+Look for stitching around the edge of the sole, and watch out for imitation leather soles with coated rubber.

 - A Beautiful last: Buy the shoes that are sleek and attractive.
 A great dress shoe is a work of art.